openstenoproject/plover/doc/developer_guide.md

 # Environment setup

-You need Python >= 3.10 installed, and you need [tox](https://pypi.org/project/tox/) >= 4.0.
+You need Python installed.
 It is recommended to install the same Python version that is packaged in the official installer files.
-You can look up this version in the file `.github/workflows/ci/workflow_context.yml` in the vars section.
+You can look up this version in the file `.github/workflows/ci/workflow_context.yml` in the vars section (`default_python`).

 Tox simplifies the process of creating and managing isolated virtual environments, handling dependency installation, and running the test suite in isolation.
 This